-XMP (Extensible Metadata Platform) is the metadata standard used by AEM Assets for all metadata management.
+XMP (Extensible Metadata Platform) is the metadata standard used by Experience Manager Assets for all metadata management.
 XMP provides a standard format for the creation, processing, and interchange of metadata for a wide variety of applications.

 XMP standardizes how metadata is defined, created, and processed by providing a data model, a storage model, and schemas.
 All of these concepts are covered in this section.

 All legacy metadata from EXIF, ID3, or Microsoft Office is automatically translated to XMP, which can be extended to support customer-specific metadata schema, such as product catalogs.

 Metadata in XMP consists of a set of properties.
 These properties are always associated with a specific entity referred to as a resource; that is, the properties are “about” the resource.
 In the case of XMP, the resource is always the asset.